-Care must be taken in the design of the sampling system to ensure that water vapor does not condense in the sampling lines or in the instrument itself.
+Although a Sample Conditioner (permeation gas dryer) is included to help lower sample gas humidity, care must be taken in the design of the sampling system to ensure that water vapor does not condense in the sampling lines or in the instrument itself.
 The sample lines should be routed to avoid large temperature gradients along the lines.
-If sample is brought from a hot, humid area into a much cooler area, then low power heating tape should be wrapped around the lines to keep the temperature of the sample lines up and avoid condensation.
+If sample is brought in from a hot, humid area into a much cooler area, then low power heating tape should be wrapped around the lines to keep the temperature of the sample lines up and avoid condensation.
 The lines should also not have loops or low points where water could collect.